KyleMardell/bee-teach/TESTING.md

 When writing unit tests, I used the Django testing suite suite.
 There are 2 python testing files, [test forms](/post/test_forms.py) and [test views](/post/test_views.py), each of which test the respective forms or views.
 I learned the use of basic set up and testing, including the use of assert and its varied functions used in testing, such as assertTemplateUsed and assertRedirects, each of which are a more targeted test compared to an assertTrue, assertFalse or assertEqual test.

 I used the [Django Testing Documentation](https://docs.djangoproject.com/en/5.1/topics/testing/tools/) to find and better understand which tests I needed to use, such as the assert tests mentioned.
 I tried to implement as many tests as I could think of, but I imagine there are more potential tests.
 I also used a [Stack Overflow](https://stackoverflow.com/questions/2897609/how-can-i-unit-test-django-messages/14909727) thread to help me when creating tests for feedback messages.
 This example uses the list method to get a list of all the messages, and then uses an assertEqual to check for the correct feedback message.

+The automated testing carried out covers a large portion of the sites functionality, including checking all resources, comments, likes and pages work correctly.
+There are some manual tests required to fill in the gaps of automated testing, with manual testing focusing on design based testing.

 The test names for both forms and views testing, as well as a screenshot of the results can be found below.